Meet the Team

 Heather Gustafson, PhD

-Dr. Heather Gustafson is a principal investigator at the Ben Towne Center for Childhood Cancer Research and directs the Engineering and Designing Immunotherapy Laboratory (EDIT Labs).
+Dr. Heather Gustafson is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research and directs the Engineering and Designing Immunotherapy Laboratory (EDIT Labs).
 Her lab focuses on how to train a child’s innate immune system to fight cancer.

 Anurekha Hall, MD, MS